dustycarp23/SQL-Employee-Management/README.md

 # SQL-Employee-Management
-A relational database project for managing HR data.
-Demonstrates SQL skills including Complex Joins, Aggregates, Foreign Key constraints, and Normalization.
+A comprehensive SQL database project for managing HR data.
+Demonstrates DDL, DML, Joins, Aggregates, and Normalization using MySQL.